Almahrouky/Library_Management_System/README.md

 ## Overview
 The library management system is a simple application for managing library books and users.
 The library has a GUI to make things easy.
-The library offers some privilages for admin users such as see all users, delete a user and show all transactions.
+The library offers some privileges for admin users such as seeing all users, deleting a user, and showing all transactions.
 The library has a database to store users and books and ensure data security.
 ## Features
 - Graphical-User-Interface (GUI)
 - Book management
-	- show avilable books, borrow a book and return a book.
+	- show available books, borrow a book, and return a book.
 - user management
 	- sign up a new user.
-- admin privilages
+- admin privileges
-	- add a new book, show all users show all transactions and delete a user.
+	- add a new book, show all users show all transactions, and delete a user.
 ## Database
 ### Scope
-- The purpose of this database is to manage and speed up the operations on the library.
+- The purpose of this database is to manage and speed up the operations of the library.
 ### Functional Requirements
-- A user can see the books, borrow a book and return a book.
+- A user can see the books, borrow a book, and return a book.
 #### Entities
 For this database, I've chosen the following entities and their attributes:
 ##### 1- user